 BALANDIN GROUP AT UCLA

-The Balandin Group is internationally recognized for pioneering studies of the thermal properties of graphene and few-layer graphene, and the discovery of unique features of phonon thermal transport in two-dimensional (2D) materials.
-The spectroscopy-based optothermal technique developed in the group for the first measurements of the thermal conductivity of graphene became a standard method for investigating the thermal properties of various 2D materials.
-The group is also known for its key contributions to the nanoscale phonon engineering concept and the phononics field.
-It accomplished several firsts in the field, including the possibility of controlling thermal conductivity by spatial confinement of the acoustic phonons, the experimental proof of confined acoustic phonon polarization branches in semiconductor nanowires, and the demonstration of the charge-density-wave devices at room temperature.
+The Balandin Group is internationally recognized for pioneering studies of the thermal properties of graphene and few-layer graphene, the discovery of unique features of phonon thermal transport in 2D materials, and the demonstration of the first thermal management applications of graphene.
+The spectroscopy-based optothermal technique developed by Professor Balandin for the first measurements of thermal conductivity of graphene has become a standard method for investigating the thermal properties of various 2D materials.
+The group is known for key contributions to phononics and nanoscale phonon engineering.
+It accomplished several firsts in the phononics field, including the concept of controlling thermal conductivity via spatial confinement of acoustic phonons, the experimental proof of confined acoustic phonons in semiconductor nanowires, and the demonstration of the charge-density-wave devices functioning at room temperature.
 In recognition of these discoveries, Professor Balandin received the MRS Medal from the Materials Research Society and the Pioneer of Nanotechnology Award from the IEEE Society.
-More information about the group’s achievements can be found at UCLA POEM LAB.

-Presently, the research activities in the Balandin Group include quasi-1D and quasi-2D van der Waals materials; quantum and strongly correlated materials; low-frequency electronic noise and noise spectroscopy; inelastic light scattering spectroscopy; and heat conduction in graphene and few-layer graphene.
-The photos below demonstrate the exciting research of the current group members.
-If you would like to join the research group as a Ph.D. student you should demonstrate a strong interest in materials engineering, a background in solid-state physics, motivation for graduate education, natural curiosity, and the ability for independent work.
-As a group member, you should be able to enjoy life in neighborhoods around UCLA: Westwood, Hollywood, Brentwood, Santa Monica, Bel Air, Beverly Hills, and Century City.
+Presently, the group’s research activities include quasi-1D and quasi-2D van der Waals materials, quantum and strongly correlated materials, low-frequency electronic noise and noise spectroscopy, inelastic light scattering spectroscopy, and heat conduction in composites and nanostructured materials.
+If you would like to join the research group as a Ph.D. student, you should demonstrate a strong interest in materials engineering, a background in solid-state physics, motivation for graduate education, natural curiosity, and the ability to work independently.
+As a group member, in addition to all research qualifications, you should be able to enjoy life in neighborhoods around UCLA: Westwood, Hollywood, Brentwood, Santa Monica, Bel Air, Beverly Hills, and Century City.
 You should also be ready to endure UCLA’s status as the number one public university in the U.S.A., according to U.S. News & World Report’s 2025 “Best Colleges” list, and all that comes with this status, maintained by UCLA for many years.
+The photos below show happy current group members and illustrate their exciting research.

 Figure 1: Curious and happy Ph.D. students are loading a test structure, they fabricated in the UCLA cleanroom for electronic transport measurements (left panel).
 Well-dressed Ph.D. students are using an advanced microscope to visualize the nanostructure they fabricated.

-The Balandin Group operates the Phonon Optimized Engineered Materials (UCLA POEM) Laboratory.
+The Balandin Group operates the Phonon Optimized Engineered Materials (UCLA POEM) Laboratory and the Brillouin – Mandelstam Spectroscopy (BMS) Laboratory at the UCLA California NanoSystems Institute (CNSI).
 The mission of the UCLA POEM Laboratory is to investigate phonon-related strongly correlated phenomena in advanced materials and develop innovative methods for controlling phonon transport and phonon interactions with other elemental excitations in advanced materials.
-The UCLA POEM Laboratory’s facilities include Raman spectroscopy, Brillouin – Mandelstam spectroscopy, electrical and thermal characterization equipment, electronic noise spectroscopy, microscopy, and other materials characterization equipment.
+The UCLA POEM Laboratory’s facilities include Raman spectroscopy, Brillouin–Mandelstam spectroscopy, electrical and thermal characterization equipment, electronic noise spectroscopy, microscopy, and other materials characterization equipment.
 The equipment consists of the van der Waals materials transfer systems, Quantum Design PPMS and Lake Shore testing systems, glove boxes, microscopy equipment, and the low-frequency electronic noise system.
-The group members take advantage of access to the UCLA NanoLab operated by the California NanoSystems Institute (CNSI) and other advanced user facilities at UCLA.
-The images above illustrate the optothermal technique developed by Professor Balandin for measuring the thermal properties of graphene and few-layer graphene.
-The image, below, has been the official logo of the Balandin Group for many years.
+The group members have full access to the UCLA Nano-Lab operated by CNSI and the Henry Samueli School of Engineering and Applied Science (SEAS), as well as other advanced user facilities at UCLA.
+More information about facilities and equipment available in the Balandin Group can be found on the POEM Laboratory page of this website.
+The image below has been the official logo of the Balandin Group for many years.